ADVERTISEMENT

 1. You want a different fabric.

 I like my mittens to be bulletproof.
 When I pull them on my hands, I want them to keep out any breezes, and I want to pack snowballs without my hands getting wet!
 Some designers prefer a slouchier, more flexible fit in mittens.
-When I knit a swatch that feels a little too loosey-goosey for my winter needs, I go down a needle size and swatch at a tighter gauge, then work out the number of stitches and rows I’ll need to add (or see whether a larger size would work out to the right fit in a tighter gauge).
+When I knit a swatch that feels a little too loosey-goosey for my winter needs, I go down a needle size and swatch at a tighter gauge.

-When I knitted Star Athena’s Columbia Mitts, I found that the fabric was a bit too open for my personal taste.
-For a pair that I could wear to shovel snow, I used the same High Desert yarn from the pattern with a size 6 needle instead of a size 8, casting on 4 extra stitches to make them large enough.
-The mittens knitted at the righter gauge were denser and more windproof.
+When I knitted Star Athena’s Columbia Mittens, I found that the fabric was a bit too open for my personal taste.
+For a pair that I could wear to shovel snow, I used the same High Desert yarn from the pattern with a size 6 needle instead of a size 8.

-Caution: When the fabric shrinks in length and width, it also gets thicker and less elastic.
-If it grows in length and width, it becomes thinner and drapier.
-Although we measure gauge in stitches and rows, knitted fabric is three-dimensional, so make sure you like the thickness of the fabric, too.
+Caution: When the knitted fabric shrinks in length and width, it also gets thicker.
+If it grows in length and width, it becomes thinner.
+Knitted fabric is three-dimensional, so make sure you like the results in all dimensions.

 2. You want to change the fit.